cylc/cylc-admin/docs/proposal-cylc-set.md

 ## Requirements

+0. Force trigger a task.
+  - Make it run now, regardless of prerequisites.

 1. Force set specified **prerequisites** of a target task.
 This contributes to the task's readiness to run.
   - It is not equivalent to setting the parent output, unless the task is an only child